jvansch1/ycharts-wiki/Debugging-AWS-Issues.md

 [10.0.2.197] out:
 ```

-If you see this, it mean pip downloaded a zipfile that was bad. ssh into the production_build machine and delete the bad zip/wheel file and run build again.
+If you see this, it means pip downloaded a corrupted zipfile. ssh into the production_build machine and delete the bad zip/wheel file and run build again.